greenorbitspace/hub/userguide/content/en/docs/handbook/03_Employee_Resources/Training_and_Development_Opportunities/records-of-training-competence-and-awareness.md

 ---
-title: Records of training, competence, and awareness
+title: Records Of Training, Competence, And Awareness
 linkTitle: Records of training, competence, and awareness
 date: '2025-04-29T17:09:00Z'
 weight: 1